British African-Caribbean people: Music

 Edmundo Ros OBE, FRAM was a Trinidadian musician, vocalist, arranger and bandleader who made his career in Britain since 1940.
 He directed a highly popular Latin American orchestra, had an extensive recording career and owned one of London's leading nightclubs.

 In 1983, Cleo Laine won the Grammy Award for Best Female Jazz Vocal Performance for Cleo at Carnegie: The 10th Anniversary Concert.
 Laine has Jamaican heritage.
 Caribbean Queen scored Billy Ocean two Grammy Award nominations and won him the Best Male R&B Vocal Performance at the 1985 Grammy Awards.
 Ocean was born in Trinidad but has lived in Sunningdale, Berkshire since 1978.
 In 1987, Steel Pulse won the Grammy Award for Best Reggae Album, Babylon The Bandit.
 Original band members (David Hinds, Basil Gabbidon and Ronald McQueen) are all of Jamaican descent.
 Formed in 1988, Soul II Soul gained significant popularity in the US and achieved two Grammy Awards.
 Founding member Jazzie B is of Antiguan descent, while lead singer, Caron Wheeler, has Jamaican ancestry.
 With worldwide record sales of more than 70 million, Grammy Award-nominated UB40 has various members of Caribbean heritage.
 With multiple UK number-one achievements between 1999 and 2001, S Club 7 had two members of African-Caribbean heritage.
 Bradley McIntosh was born to African-Jamaican parents, who had been members of funk group The Cool Notes, and Tina Barrett, who has African-Guyanese and English ancestry.
 Melanie Brown was an integral part of the 90s girl group The Spice Girls, reportedly the best-selling female group of all time.
 Brown was born to a father from Saint Kitts and Nevis.
 Leigh-Anne Pinnock is a member of Little Mix, one of the best-selling girl groups of all time.
 Pinnock has Barbadian and Jamaican ancestry.

 4hero, are a rotating musical collective founded in 1989 in Dollis Hill, London, UK.
 The group currently consists of members Marc Mac (aka Mark Anthony Clair) and Dego (Dennis McFarlane).
 4hero are known for pioneering electronic music sounds of the rave scene including breakbeat hardcore, darkcore, jungle, drum and bass, broken beat and nu jazz music.

 Estelle, who has a Grenadian father, picked up a Grammy Award for Best Rap/Sung Collaboration in 2009.
 Corinne Bailey Rae, achieved Grammy Awards in 2008 and 2012.
 Her father is from Saint Kitts and Nevis.
 Part-Jamaican, Ella Mai, won the Grammy Award for Best R&B Song in 2019.
+Olivia Dean, who won the Grammy Award for Best New Artist in 2026, has a mother of Jamaican-Guyanese descent and openly discussed her Caribbean roots and having a grandmother from the Windrush generation.
 A Mercury Prize and Grammy Awards-nominated artist, rapper Slowthai has Afro-Barbadian, English and Irish ancestry.
 Nilüfer Yanya has the same background, and also Turkish heritage.
 Other Grammy nominated British-Caribbean artists include Joan Armatrading, Aswad, Craig David, Eddy Grant, Lianne La Havas, Leona Lewis, Mahalia, Julian Marley, Musical Youth, Nao, Maxi Priest and Jorja Smith.